Epigene/nimbler-regexp/README.md

 ```

 ## Discussion
 The tricky thing about Ruby regex matches is that they change the pseudo-global backreference variables `$<n>` and `$~`.
-This gem aims to not interfere with that, so an abvious low-hanging fruit is the `#match?` method.
+This gem aims to not interfere with that, so an obvious low-hanging fruit is the `#match?` method.

 ## Contributing